 Computing

 • Given a finite group G, the geometry of the connected components of the moduli stacks of elliptic curves with G-structures can be readily computed from its monodromy as a finite etale cover of the moduli stack of elliptic curves.
 The results of these computations have led to observations that inspired the papers on Markoff triples and on metabelian groups (joint with Deligne).
 To facilitate these computations, I have written some code which you can find here (includes documentation and examples.
 Requires GAP to run).
+Data from some of these computations can be found below in csv and pdf formats.
+However, the best way to examine the data is to generate them for yourself in GAP and query the database via the SGD function.
+The data below took 4 days to generate using a 2021 Macbook Pro.

 Teaching at Rutgers

-• Spring 2023 - Theory of Numbers
+• Spring 2023 - Math 356 Theory of Numbers

-• Fall 2022 - Linear Algebra [course website]
+• Fall 2022 - Math 350 Linear Algebra [course website]

 Teaching at Columbia